-The UAS Integration Office (AUS) is responsible for leading FAA's efforts to safely integrate unmanned aircraft systems (UAS) and advanced air mobility (AAM) operations into the U.S. National Airspace System (NAS).
-AUS serves as the FAA's focal point for all matters related to civil and public use of UAS in U.S. airspace and is responsible for coordinating the integration of AAM operations into our aviation system.
-AUS is organized into four divisions, plus an executive office, that collaborate to champion UAS and AAM integration initiatives (i.e., internal/external communication, budget and personnel management, international partnerships, research strategic planning, technical standards, operational pilot programs, and partnerships for safety, etc.) by engaging internal FAA and external stakeholders (i.e., industry, U.S. government agencies, international civil aviation authorities).
+The UAS Integration Office (AUS) is responsible for leading FAA's efforts to safely integrate unmanned aircraft systems (UAS) into the U.S. National Airspace System (NAS).
+AUS serves as the FAA's focal point for all matters related to civil and public use of UAS in U.S. airspace.
+AUS is organized into four divisions, plus an executive office, that collaborate to champion UAS integration initiatives (i.e., internal/external communication, budget and personnel management, international partnerships, research strategic planning, technical standards, operational pilot programs, and partnerships for safety, etc.) by engaging internal FAA and external stakeholders (i.e., industry, U.S. government agencies, international civil aviation authorities).

 The Executive Office (AUS-10) is the hub that connects the four AUS Divisions with the Director and the Deputy Director and supports outward facing opportunities of the AUS organization.
-Day-to-day activities include agency-level meeting support as well as developing and editing responses to media inquiries, Congressional requests, and miscellaneous correspondence, and coordinating enterprise-wide outreach and engagement efforts such as the FAA UAS Symposium, Drone Safety Awareness Week, UAS content on faa.gov, and the Drone Advisory Committee.
+Day-to-day activities include agency-level meeting support as well as developing and editing responses to media inquiries, Congressional requests, and miscellaneous correspondence, and coordinating enterprise-wide outreach and engagement efforts such as the FAA UAS Symposium, Drone Safety Awareness Week, UAS content on faa.gov, and the Advanced Aviation Advisory Committee (AAAC).
 This office shapes and tells the story of UAS integration and innovation as it pertains to both FAA accomplishments and stakeholder impacts.

 The Business and Planning Division (AUS-100) is responsible for obtaining and preserving the financial and human capital management required to accomplish the office mission.
 The division ensures AUS staff have safe and productive work environments through logistics planning and Continuity of Operations Planning.
 Additionally, the division executes the strategic planning function for AUS as well as more tactical performance management through internal dashboards and Congressionally mandated milestone tracking.